azekeprofit/azekeprofit.github.io/README.md

 [God Hand Moveset Switcher Cheat File Generator](GodHandMovesetSwitcher.htm)

-One no longer needs Cheat Engine running to make moveset switcher work -- just a cheat file made by this generator put into "Cheat" folder of PCSX2 director will work.
+One no longer needs Cheat Engine running to make moveset switcher work -- just put cheat file made by this generator into "Cheat" folder of PCSX2 directory, enable cheats and start the game.

 # The Witness end-game puzzle aid